DespotPanagiot/DespotPanagiot/README.md

 - 👋 Hi, I’m @DespotPanagiot
 - 👀 I’m interested in Gaming and Programming
-- 🌱 I’m currently trying to learn python but I am still a newbie
+- 🌱 I’m currently an undergraduate student at IHU, department of Information and Electronics Engineer.
 - 📫 How to reach me : giannispan101105@gmail.com

 <!---